-In accordance with Article V, the Lansing Community Library is committed to meeting the diverse information needs and interests of the communities they serve.
+In accordance with Article V, the Lansing Community Library is committed to meeting the diverse information needs and interests of the communities it serves.
 Services, materials, and facilities that fulfill the needs and interests of library users at different stages in their personal development are a necessary part of library resources.
-The needs and interests of each library user, and resources appropriate to meet those needs and interests, must be determined on an individual basis.
+The needs and interests of each library user, and resources appropriate to meet those needs and interests.
 Librarians cannot predict what resources will best fulfill the needs and interests of any individual user based on a single criterion such as chronological age, educational level, literacy skills, or legal emancipation.